Field hockey at the 2020 Summer Olympics

-Field hockey at the 2020 Summer Olympics in Tokyo took place from 24 July to 6 August 2021 at the Oi Seaside Park.
+Field hockey was a sport at the 2020 Summer Olympics in Tokyo which took place from 24 July to 6 August 2021 at the Oi Seaside Park.
 Twenty-four teams (twelve each for men and women) competed in the tournament.

 It was originally scheduled to be held in 2020, but on 24 March 2020, the Olympics were postponed to 2021 due to the COVID-19 pandemic.

 Schedule

 Qualification

 Each of the Continental Champions from five confederations received an automatic berth.
 Japan as the host nation qualified automatically.
 In addition, the remaining six nations were to be determined by an olympic qualification event.
 As Japan emerged as Asian champion in both men's and women's events, a seventh berth was made available in each qualification event.
 Although the qualification was unaffected by the COVID-19 pandemic.